ErikRospo/wombotPython/using_mod/videoMaker/Second Way/explanation.md

 this else statement will run if the time has not run out on a given token.
 We just resolve whatever is in the `identifyCache`.
 Finaly, we export the identify function.

+## final notes.
+While there are more files, most of them are either boilerplate, or too short to deserve an entire section.
 # Footnotes
 [^1]: If you were paying close attention, you may have noticed that the blocks were getting indented further and further. this is just how Python does its control flow, and block/scope dictation.
 [^2]: The reasoning behind having the limit be at 2 rather than one is that Windows computers use `\r\n`, as opposed to UNIX's `\n`.